dogweather/forkful/content/en/php/good-coding-practices/organizing-code-into-functions.md

   \ reusable blocks with defined purposes.
 We do it to keep things tidy, prevent\u2026"
 lastmod: '2024-03-13T22:45:00.171969-06:00'
 model: gpt-4-1106-preview
-summary: "Organizing code into functions is about breaking down your code into reusable\
-  \ blocks with defined purposes.
-We do it to keep things tidy, prevent\u2026"
+summary: Organizing code into functions is about breaking down your code into reusable blocks with defined purposes.
 title: Organizing code into functions
 weight: 18
 ---